CompliantVLA-adaptor: VLM-Guided Variable Impedance Action for Safe Contact-Rich Manipulation: Results

 \section{Results}

 Through comprehensive simulation and real-world experiments, we demonstrate the effectiveness of the proposed CompliantVLA-adaptor that enhances the safety in contact-rich tasks compared to state-of-the-art VLA baselines, especially in scenarios requiring fine force modulation and compliance adaptation.
-Under the constraint of the contact-force threshold, the proposed approach achieves higher task success rates and reduces force violations, enabling safer and more effective manipulation in contact-rich environments.
-The adaptive impedance parameters generated by the physical context-informed VLM enable the robot to adjust its interactions based on the task phase, thereby improving compliance and robustness in physical interactions.